drewww/prism/_sources/making-a-roguelike/part3.rst.txt

 Giving the Kobolds HP
 ---------------------

-Let's go ahead and add the Health component to both our kobold and the player.
+Let's go ahead and add the Health component to  our kobold.
 I'm going to trust that you know where to put these by this point in the tutorial.

 .. code:: lua